A letter from our founder...

 Jewelry carries so many meanings.
 From the necklace you received on your graduation day to the bracelet your daughter made you at art camp.
 Jewelry can symbolize a time, place or person in your life - it is a mark of something important to you.
 That’s why we created the buy one, gift one initiative - in hopes of showing those in the Mamas for Mamas community that they matter too.

-"For every necklace purchased, we’ll be donating one to Mamas for Mamas.
+"For every necklace purchased, we’ll be donating 1 to Mamas for Mamas to distribute through their Christmas hampers.
+While the mother’s will be focusing on their families this holiday season, we’ll be thinking about them.
 It’s simple, really: we only shine when everyone around us shines too.
 We hope you feel the same."

 Struggling families can access crucial items such as clothing, diapers, formula and gear at no cost.